cockroachdb/docs/src/current/v24.1/node-shutdown.md

 - How to [prepare for graceful shutdown](#prepare-for-graceful-shutdown) on CockroachDB {{ site.data.products.core }} clusters by coordinating load balancer, client application server, process manager, and cluster settings.
 - How to [perform node shutdown](#perform-node-shutdown) on CockroachDB {{ site.data.products.core }} deployments by manually draining or decommissioning a node.
 - How to handle node shutdown when CockroachDB is deployed using [Kubernetes](#decommissioning-and-draining-on-kubernetes) or in a [CockroachDB {{ site.data.products.advanced }} cluster](#decommissioning-and-draining-on-cockroachdb-advanced).
+- How to [shut down the entire cluster](#shut-down-a-cluster) temporarily or permanently.

 {{site.data.alerts.callout_success}}
 This guidance applies to primarily to manual deployments.
 For more details about graceful termination when CockroachDB is deployed using Kubernetes, refer to [Decommissioning and draining on Kubernetes](#decommissioning-and-draining-on-kubernetes).
 For more details about graceful termination in a CockroachDB {{ site.data.products.advanced }} cluster, refer to [Decommissioning and draining on CockroachDB {{ site.data.products.advanced }}](#decommissioning-and-draining-on-cockroachdb-advanced).